Our use of Cookies

 It is Defra’s understanding that EU member states may require an EU address on the supplier’s label, it is the suppliers responsibility to check the receiving country’s requirements.

-The EU has not included certified vegetable seed in the draft equivalence Decision, which means that certified vegetable seed from GB will not be able to be marketed in Northern Ireland or the EU.
+The EU has not included certified vegetable seed in the draft equivalence Decision, which means that certified vegetable seed from GB will not be able to be marketed in NI or the EU.
 DAERA and the UK Government are engaging with the EU to establish the reason for the omission and to push for certified vegetable seed to be included in any equivalence decision.

 Fruit plant and propagating material and planting material